Finding Probabilities In Exercises 15–18, the population mean and... | Channels for Pearson+

 Finding Probabilities In Exercises 15–18, the population mean and standard deviation are given.
 Find the indicated probability and determine whether the given sample mean would be considered unusual.

-For a random sample of n=64, find the probability of a sample mean being less than 24.3 when Mu=24 and sigma=1.25.
+For a random sample of n=45, find the probability of a sample mean being greater than 551 when mu=550 and sigma=3.7.

 Verified step by step guidance